Skip to main content

 "I am not going back."
 Bondita shook her head.

 "Then what will you do?"
-Sumati snapped. "let these people torture you?
+Sumati snapped.
+"Let these people torture you?
 Humiliate you on every occasion without reason?
 Remind you every day how helpless you are?
 How does the absence of a man make you an ill omen?"
 Sumati sobbed.
 "You are a naive Bondita.
-You want to light their dark roads with education but these people have their eyes closed.
+You want to light their dark roads with education, but these people have their eyes closed.
 They can't see the light.
 They never will."
 Sumati sobbed.
-"I don't want you to end up Like me."
+"I don't want you to end up like me."

 "I will not go back until I have a reason to stay there, a relationship with that house."
 Bondita shook her head.
 "I am aware of the things a lonely woman faces.
 I can do that better than being a doormat at someone's house."